By Adam W. Pittman on July 2, 2021

 Don’t be afraid to celebrate your freedom and enjoy quality time with your friends and family this Independence Day.
 Just be sure to be prepared, use common sense, and know when it’s time to hand over your keys to a designated driver.

 Any of these accidents can cause severe injuries.
-If you or a loved one has been injured due to the negligent actions of another, contact the experienced attorneys at Cory Watson immediately to see if you qualify for compensation.
+If you or a loved one has been injured due to the negligent actions of another, contact the experienced personal injury attorneys at Cory Watson immediately to see if you qualify for compensation.

 Don’t wait to reach out – call (877) 562-0000 today or fill out the free online consultation form on this page to get started with your personal injury claim.